 Life went on in Tombstone, despite the enmity simmering in the background.
 Ike Clanton filed murder charges against the Earps, and a hearing began, with Judge Wells Spicer presiding, to determine if criminal charges against the Earps should proceed.

 Joe Corbin was in and out frequently, discussing projects with Ritter and picking up materials.
 The second time Samael saw him, he needed a few things from the storeroom Samael had reorganized.
-When Corbin saw it, he whistled.
-This was such a jumble.
-If you only knew how much time Ive spent over the last year stumbling around in here, looking for a bracket or a nail.
-I think you’ve done wonders here.”
+Corbin smiled at the sight.
+“You really have done wonders here, Sam.
+I can actually get around in here.
+I'm very grateful to you for saving me a dozen stubbed toes and cut fingers.”

-“Oh, mostly just cleaned up and put things away,” Samael said.
+“Oh, I mostly just cleaned up and put things away,” Samael said.

 “There’s that, and that’s good.
 But you probably don’t know the biggest wonder, because you just met Andy.
 The biggest wonder is that he’s smiling.
 I never saw him smile so much before.”